+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 EU arms firms trying to flout Belarus and Russia ban

-Three EU-based firms are suspected of trying to smuggle arms to Belarus and Russia in what might be the tip of a larger black market.
+Three EU-based firms are suspected of trying to smuggle arms to Belarus and Russia, in what might be the tip of a larger black market.

 Czech firm Česká zbrojovka tried to export over 100 rifles and pistols via Moldova to Russia in 2020, according to a Moldovan document seen by EUobserver.